Upgrading a licence

 How to apply

-To apply for the next higher class of licence you must:
+To apply for the next higher class of licence, except for class MC, you must:

 - have had your current licence class for the required period (see the table above)